lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 # MITIBMCloud

-## How can I run code on IBM Cloud [Watson Studio](https://www.ibm.com/cloud/watson-studio)?

-Here are the setup steps to to use the Machine Learing (ML) service.
 **Note: These steps use a Command Line Interface (CLI).
 There is an alternative browser used interface**

 ### Steps for one time Setup:

 Step 0.
-Confirm that you have an IBM Cloud userid
+Confirm that you have completed the Pre requisites

 Step 1.
-Download [CLI tools](https://console.bluemix.net/docs/cli/index.html#overview) to access and manage resources in the IBM Cloud

-      1.1 Download and Install the IBM Cloud CLI

-      1.2 Install `awscli`

-      1.3 Install `bx` machine-learning plugin
+Login to your bluemix account

 Step 2.
-Login thru the CLI to your IBM Cloud account

-      2.1 Login using password

-      2.2 Login Using API Key

-            a.Get an Api-key

-            b.login
+Create a Watson ML Instance

+    2.1 Setup a Watson ML Instance : Create WML Access key

+    2.2 Set up Environment variables

 Step 3.
-Configure your IBM Cloud account.

-     3.1 Use an existing org

-     3.2 Use an existing space

-     3.3 Target correct org and space

-          Note for MIT IBM Watson AI lab users

-Step 4.
-Create a Watson ML Instance

-    4.1 Setup a Watson ML Instance : Create WML Access key

-    4.2 Set up Environment variables

-Step 5.
 Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.

-    5.1.
+    3.1.
 Create a cloud storage instance

-    5.2.
+    3.2.
 Get security credentials

-    5.3 Create and configure your aws profile
+    3.3 Create and configure your aws profile

-    5.4.
+    3.4.
 Create an alias

-    5.5.
+    3.5.
 Create a bucket

  ### Steps for the Demo: